Craig Pittman (writer)

-Craig Pittman is an American journalist and an author of books mostly about Florida.
-He was a reporter and columnist for the Tampa Bay Times for thirty-one years before becoming a weekly columnist for the Florida Phoenix.
-He is co-host of the podcast entitled, Welcome to Florida, and issues a weekly newsletter entitled, Oh Florida!, the Newsletter.
+Craig Pittman is an American columnist and author of books who has written mostly about Florida.
+He was a reporter and columnist for the Tampa Bay Times for thirty-one years before becoming a weekly columnist for the Florida Phoenix, a newsroom in the States Newsroom network.
+He is co-host of the podcast entitled Welcome to Florida and issues a weekly newsletter entitled Oh Florida!, the Newsletter.
 An award winning series of articles he co-authored was published as, Paving Paradise.
 In 2020, the Florida Heritage Book Festival honored Pittman as a "Living Legend".

+Early life and education

+A native Floridian, Pittman graduated from Troy University in Alabama in 1981.